obiech/storefront/README.md

 2) Perform Firebase Setup and Environment Variables as described below.
 3) Additionally if you need to test Firebase Auth features, we recommend using [Firebase Auth Emulator](https://dropezy.atlassian.net/wiki/spaces/STOR/pages/6619165/Firebase+Auth+Emulator).

+NOTE: to disable Firebase Auth in your development environemnt, see [Disabling Firebase Auth](lib/di/README.md#disabling-firebase-auth).

 ## Firebase Setup

 Create a new project on your Firebase Console for development purposes.